|Teeka, Marty and Cara are our first three PLC students|

 Gift.
 We're looking for those who are not only committed to transforming their home economy into a carbon-conscious social ecology, but those already engaged in such work within the community (by which we mean non-monetary) economies.

 Tours.
 Our house and garden tours have begun again and you can book for a tour here.
-There are two more tours this year, and three new dates for 2019.
+There are two more tours this year.

 Podcast tour.
 If you can't make it to an actual tour you can listen to our latest podcast, Radical neopeasant homemaking, which was recorded a few weeks ago, captured on our last tour: